JeffreyMolendijk/JeffreyMolendijk.github.io/README.md

 ## Projects
 1. [PubMap](https://jeffreymolendijk.shinyapps.io/PubMap/): An analysis tool for PubMed queries (for confused researchers.)
 2. [PostgreSQL in R](https://jeffreymolendijk.github.io/PostgreSQL/): A tutorial on using PostgreSQL in R.
-3. [lipidr](https://www.lipidr.org): Data Mining and Analysis of Lipidomics Datasets in R
+3. [lipidr](https://www.lipidr.org): Data Mining and Analysis of Lipidomics Datasets in R (co-author)

 More projects to be added soon!